 - Passport biographical page for each dependent

-- Financial documents showing funding of at least $600/month for a spouse and $400/month for each dependent child.
+- Financial documents showing funding of at least $700/month for a spouse and $500/month for each dependent child in addition to $1,700/month for the J-1 scholar.
 If your funding will be provided by a friend or family member, they will need to write and sign a letter of support in addition to providing a copy of their bank statement.
 All financial documents must clearly show the full name of the account holder, bank name, date, account number, current balance, and the currency.

 Have your dependent apply for J-2 status